chitram1/ecber/README.md

 There can be many different column names, but the required ones for the conversion function include Observation.id, Start..s., Stop..s., Duration..s., Behavioral.category, Behavior, Behavior.type.

 The output of the CSV conversion function will be in a new directory called ConvertedToExcels.
 An example of what the excel file looks like is shown below.
-This excel file is also included in the test files folder: 6008BECNR.xlsx
+This excel file is also included as a test file: 6008BECNR.xlsx

 ```
 Time_Relative_sf Duration_sf Observation Behavior Event_Type